Aaron Blair, Ph.D., M.P.H.

 |Address:||NCI Shady GroveRoom 6E558|

 Dr. Blair received a Ph.D. in genetics from North Carolina State University and an M.P.H. in epidemiology from the University of North Carolina.
 He joined the NCI as a Staff Fellow in 1976, and was appointed to head the Occupational Studies Section in 1978.
 Dr. Blair was appointed Chief of the group when it became a branch in 1996.
 He has received the NIH Director's Award, the PHS Special Recognition Award, NIH Merit Award, the DHHS Quality of Work Life Award, the University of North Carolina H.A.
 Tyroler Distinguished Alumni Award, the John Goldsmith Award for Outstanding Contributions to Environmental Epidemiology from the International Society for Environmental Epidemiology, and The Harriet Barr Distinguished Alumnus Award from the Public Health Alumnus Association of the University of North Carolina and the NIH Director's Award for the Deepwater Horizon Gulf Oil Spill Study.
-Dr. Blair has authored more than 400 publications on occupational and environmental causes of cancer.
+He has served on numerous review groups for IARC, EPA, and other agencies and organizations.
+Dr. Blair has authored more than 450 publications on occupational and environmental causes of cancer.

 My research focuses on evaluating cancer and other disease risks associated with agricultural exposures, chemicals in the workplace and the general environment, physical activity and disease, methodologic issues in occupational epidemiology, and studies of under-investigated populations.